 How to read territories in light of their historical relations to former colonies and how to contribute to the formation of an inclusive collective cultural heritage.

-Co-curated by Hybrid Space Lab and Het Nieuwe Instituut the “Voiced Space” workshop program investigates creative ways in which design and urban/architectural research with a strong interdisciplinary dimension can inform the processing of contested heritage, the re-signification processes of existing monuments, sites and territories and the future of heritage and memory making.
+Curated by Hybrid Space Lab the “Voiced Space” workshop program investigates creative ways in which design and urban/architectural research with a strong interdisciplinary dimension can inform the processing of contested heritage, the re-signification processes of existing monuments, sites and territories and the future of heritage and memory making.

 “Voiced Space” is an international program – a traveling academy across European capitals to co-create and promote design research methods and solutions on heritage (sites).
 The program individuates a case-studies-based approach as the way to develop effectively transferable toolkit, retaining significance and potential across contexts and borders.